 My name is Bryan R. Adams, the founder of FAB Communications and I’m a publicist.
-In 1990, I began in the music industry, assisting on and developing publicity campaigns for recording artists.
+In 1990, I started my career in the music industry, assisting on and developing publicity campaigns for recording artists.
 Some of those artists were Queen Latifah, RuPaul, Coolio, Naughty by Nature, and De La Soul, just to name a few.

 When folks ask me what a publicist is, I tell them that I “persuade my many friends in the media to report favorably about my clients.”
 But that is not entirely true.
 There are clients of mine that received good coverage from journalists I didn’t know.